 Major areas in Forsyth County

 Winston-Salem (est. pop.
-251,834 — U.S. Census Bureau, 2024 ACS) is the county seat and the largest city in the Piedmont Triad.
-The downtown corridor — including the Innovation Quarter, R.J.
-Reynolds headquarters campus, and the arts district — has undergone sustained redevelopment.
-The west side of Winston-Salem, anchored by Wake Forest Baptist Medical Center (Atrium Health Wake Forest Baptist), is the city's major medical employment center and draws healthcare professionals from across the region.
+251,834 — U.S. Census Bureau, 2024 ACS) is the county seat and largest city in the Piedmont Triad.
+The downtown corridor — Innovation Quarter, R.J.
+Reynolds campus, arts district — has undergone sustained redevelopment.
+The west side, anchored by Atrium Health Wake Forest Baptist Medical Center, is the city's major medical employment center and draws healthcare professionals from across the region.
 Medical employment creates a modest but consistent in-migration that contrasts with the broader county's residential stability.

 Kernersville